 Tiny feet and a little hook arrangement cover off almost all possible lantern siting questions, and a hidden tripod screw thread covers off even more.
-What more for you want for less than £20 quid?
+What more for you want for £20 quid?

 3. Goal Zero Lighthouse 400 Lamp and USB